matrixesports/evm-contracts/README.md

   - solmate, forge-std works fine with forge update
   - need to keep an eye on oz, master branch is dev branch, works on release branches, current version installed is v4.6.0. https://github.com/foundry-rs/foundry/issues/401
   - same for chainlink, current version installed is v1.5.1
-- erc20 token takes decimals into account, so to give nice whole numbers account for that
+- erc20 token takes decimals into account, so to give nice whole numbers, account for that

 ## Development